 The Business Side

 Here is another excellent place to start a list.
 If you have been on reduced hours in order to spend time with the family, this is a great time to start another list of things you have to do once everyone is safely back in school on the first day.
-Don’t expect miracles in the first couple days; it is almost inevitable that problems will occur.
+Don’t expect miracles in the first couple of days; it is almost inevitable that problems will occur.
 Lunches left at home to first day nerves, many things will crop up that need your attention.
 Be realistic with your time planning and leave anything not urgent until the second half of the week, or even until week two of school.
 Most parentpreneurs will tell you that work, school, and home are the biggest juggling act ever but when you love what you do, so worth it.

 Getting a divorce isn’t easy for any member of the party, and it may be difficult to tell your children about the family changes that are taking place.
 However, telling your children about divorce or separation doesn’t have to be as difficult as you may think.
+Handling the legal part of a divorce doesn’t have to be an utter headache either, especially when you can have legal help from competent Family lawyers in your area to help you through each stage with respect for the sensitivity of your situation.

 There are ways to approach telling your children that will still make them feel confident and loved, and here is how: